turingschool/front-end-curriculum/lessons/module-1/html-accessibility.md

 #### Your Turn

-- Turn to your neighbor take turns explaining what states are.
+- Turn to your neighbor and take turns explaining what states are.
 - What would be another example of state that your app might need?
-    * properties

 ### Properties

-Properties - Give an element special characteristics and relate them to other elements What do you need to know about me?
-Required, label, described by
-accessible-name

 Properties give an element special characteristics that you can relate to other documents or elements.